Mark 8 nuclear bomb: Description

 The Mark 8 was a gun-type nuclear bomb, which rapidly assembles several critical masses of fissile nuclear material by firing a fissile projectile or "bullet" over and around a fissile "target", using a system which closely resembles a medium-sized cannon barrel and propellant.

 The Mark 8 was an early earth-penetrating bomb (see nuclear bunker buster), intended to dig into the earth some distance prior to detonating.
 According to one government source, the Mark 8 could penetrate 22 ft of reinforced concrete, 90 ft of hard sand, 120 ft of clay, or 5 in of hardened armor-plate steel.

 The Mark 8 was 14.5 in in diameter across its body and 116 to 132 in long depending on submodel.
 It weighed 3230 to 3280 lb, and had a yield of 25-30 kilotons.

-A total of 40 Mark 8 bombs were produced.
+A total of 40 Mark 8 bombs were produced, with 2 variants: an internally carried Mod 0 which had a blunt nose and an externally carried Mod 1 version which had an extension with a more aerodynamic nose.

 The Mark 8 was succeeded by an improved variant, the Mark 11 nuclear bomb.
 Both the Mark 8 and the Mark 11 could use the same fissile material "gun cores."